 It is estimated that 91% of women are unhappy with their bodies and resort to dieting to achieve their “ideal body shape”, but the truth is that only 5% of women naturally possess the body type often portrayed in the media.
 Even though there has been a slight shift from dieting to a more “wellness” focus, it still conveys the same message that if you eat this way or do this exercise, you will look better.
 And yet despite all of the programs, advertising, research, and money that has gone into weight loss, two thirds of American adults are still “overweight”.

 The research is pretty conclusive that long-term weight loss is extremely hard to achieve.
-In fact, 95% of all dieters who do lose weight will regain their lost weight in 1-5 years.
+In fact, most dieters who do lose weight will regain their lost weight in 1-5 years.
 Many even gaining more than they lost in the first place.
 That is only a 5% long-term success rate.
 And yet, the diet, fitness, and weight loss sector remains a 60+ billion dollar industry, and churches have joined the effort.

-Weight Stigma in the Church
+Weight Discrimination in the Church

 Diet and wellness programs are not specific to secular culture.
 There are more and more faith-based organizations writing books and developing weight loss programs for the Christian market.
 Preachers will make jokes during the sermon about their own bodies getting bigger or their need to “cut back”.
 Christian radio stations are allowing advertising for diet-related businesses, and many radio hosts share the latest headlines on diet and weight loss studies during their air time.
 They have even gone as far as to to include fat jokes in their dialogue.
 Unfortunately, Christians are just as easily caught up in diet culture and societal expectations as unbelievers.